 "Yes," he said.
 "With your assistance, I believe we can unravel this mystery."

 I found a boarding house some distance from the hospital and after a light meal I retired for the evening.
-Despite my fatigue, my mind wrestled with thoughts of P— and M. Valdemar.
-After some hours, I resolved to tell Moran everything, confirm his suspicions that there was more to P—'s death than could be rationally explained.
+Despite my fatigue, my mind wrestled with thoughts of P and M. Valdemar.
+After some hours, I resolved to tell Moran everything, confirm his suspicions that there was more to P's death than could be rationally explained.
 Only then, I believed, would I be granted some measure of peace.
 For now though, sleep remained a remote prospect, so I rose, got dressed and went outside.
 It was not long past midnight and a thin, wintry mist was falling over the city like a shroud of confusion.

 I wandered aimlessly, trying to shape my thoughts in order that Moran would understand me and not think me a lunatic.
 After nearly an hour, and fearing myself lost, I stopped to get my bearings.
-Dim, watery light from the gas lamp on the corner illumined a sign that told me I was on Lombard Street.
-How was it possible that I had come to be there?
+Dim, watery light from the gas lamp on the corner illumined a sign telling me I was on Lombard Street.
+How was it possible I had come to be there?
 I asked myself, seeking conscious intent where none existed.
 I walked along the street, past saloons and gaming houses, the mist now more of a fine, persistent drizzle.
 A rough-looking woman accosted me and plied me with lewd suggestions.
 I crossed the street to get away from her and saw the place I had unwittingly come to find.

 Ryan's Saloon was filled to overflowing, even at that unearthly hour.
-Though I was uncomfortable in that place, I knew I could not leave without making an attempt to fill the gaps in P—'s last days.
+Though I was uncomfortable in that place, I knew I could not leave without making an attempt to fill the gaps in P's last days.
 I went to the counter and caught the attention of the saloon-keeper.
 "A man was found unconscious outside of here four days ago—you recall the incident?"

 He grinned, his gin-smelling breath wafting over me.
 "Lotsa fellas been found on their back after a few jars," he said.
 "Can't remember 'em all."